Nikolaus von Falkenhorst: Trial and conviction

 After the war, Falkenhorst was tried by a joint British-Norwegian military tribunal for violating the rules of war.
 He had passed on the Führerbefehl known as the "Commando Order" which required captured commandos to be shot.
 The evidence at trial included Falkenhorst's order that commandos, if kept alive for interrogation, should not "survive for more than twenty-four hours".
 He distributed the order in 1942, then reminded his subordinates about it in 1943, insisting that the captured commandos be handed over to the SD, the intelligence service of the SS, for execution.
 The defense argued that Falkenhorst was acting under superior orders.
 He was convicted and sentenced to death in 1946.

 The sentence was commuted to 20 years in prison, after a successful appeal by Sven Hedin.
 Hedin said Falkenhorst deserved mercy since he had successfully lobbied Hitler to spare the lives of 10 Norwegian resistance members who had been condemned to death for sabotage.
-Falkenhorst was released from Werl Prison on 23 July 1953, due to bad health.
+Falkenhorst was released from Werl Prison on 23 July 1953, due to health issues.
 In 1968, following a heart attack, he died at Holzminden, West Germany, where his family had settled after fleeing from Lower Silesia.
 He is buried in the Holzminden Cemetery.